LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 ### Sending intent information

-To provide some information along the messages to the consumer, you can define intent information via the context property, which will be displayed in the Agent Escalation Summary Widget.
+To provide some more information and context alongside the messages to the consumer, you can define intent information via the context property.
+The defined intent will then be displayed in the Agent Escalation Summary Widget.

 | key              | value                                       | notes                        |
 | ---------------- | ------------------------------------------- | ---------------------------- |